“Not a feckin’ chance. No way. But wait – sure we’re here now, we may as… NO! Balls to that..!”

 From the top of Croagh Patrick you’ll be treated to a mighty view of Clew Bay and the surrounding south Mayo countryside – if the day is clear, of course.

-Take the weight off and soak up the beauty all around you!
+Kick back, take the weight off your weary legs and soak up the view!

 10 – Be super vigilant on the way down